A Visit to Isha Foundation, Coimbatore

 There are two receptions.
 One is basically an information kiosk for day visitors and is located at the entrance immediately after the ‘Sarpa Vasal’ (the main gate).

-The other is the main reception centre for those who have accommodation or special program booking.
-You will be guided by the guards at the main gate to take the route via the entry from the forest road going around the Isha Centre.
+The other is the main reception center for those who have accommodation or special program booking.
+The guards at the main gate guide visitors to take the route via the entry from the forest road going around the Isha Centre.

 Car Parking

-For those coming by self driven cars, there are two parkings- one for casual day visitors and the other for those staying in the campus.
+For those coming by self-driven cars, there are two parking- one for casual day visitors and the other for those staying on campus.
 They are both free of cost and are quite safe.

 Volunteering for Service